openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 implementation defined, the optimizer can't do the latter.
 The former is challenging as many commonly expected properties, such as ``ptrtoint(v)-ptrtoint(v) == 0``, don't hold for non-integral types.
+Similar restrictions apply to intrinsics that might examine the pointer bits, such as :ref:`llvm.ptrmask<int_ptrmask>`.

+The alignment information provided by the frontend for a non-integral pointer (typically using attributes or metadata) must be valid for every possible representation of the pointer.

 .. _globalvars: